FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

   35aa48c Previous commit before adding CONTRIBUTING.md
 ```

-The final step is to perform the automatic squashing via an interactive rebase.
+The final step is to perform the automatic squashing via an "interactive rebase".
 You need to supply the hash of the
-commit _before_ the one you are fixing up, in this case `35aa48c` (check the output of `git logp` if you haven't made a
+commit _before_ the one you are fixing up, in the above example `35aa48c` (check the output of `git logp` if you haven't
-note of this).
-This can be done explicitly but an alternative and convenient way of referring to this previous commit is
+made a note of this).
+This can be done explicitly but, as covered in the earlier episodes, an alternative and convenient
-by using the `~1` appended to the commit you have chosen to fixup so you would use.
+way of referring to this previous commit is by using the `~1` appended to the commit you have chosen to fixup so you
+would use.

 ``` bash
 # Relative to the fixup